Mike & Gail Donley Spouse Scholarship

 The Air Force Spouse Scholarship program is designed to encourage Air Force spouses worldwide to pursue associate, bachelor or graduate/postgraduate degrees.

-- The applicant must be a spouse of Air Force active duty, Air National Guard or Air Force Reserve to be eligible.
+- The applicant must be a spouse of Air Force Active Duty, Air National Guard, Air Force Reserve or Department of the Air Force Civilian employee to be eligible.
 Spouses who are themselves Air Force personnel, or in ROTC, are not eligible.